Araucaria angustifolia: Ecology

 The seeds are very important for the native animals.
 Several mammals and birds eat the pinhão, and it has an important ecological role in Araucaria moist forests (a sub-type of the Brazilian Atlantic Forest).

 In a long term study observing the feeding behaviour throughout the year of the squirrel Guerlinguetus brasiliensis ingrami in a secondary A. angustifolia forest in the Parque Recreativo Primavera in the vicinity of the city of Curitiba, Paraná, of the ten plant species of which the squirrel ate the seeds or nuts, seeds of A. angustifolia were the most important food item in the fall, with a significant percentage of their diet in the winter consisting of the seeds as well.

 The squirrels cache seeds, but it is unclear how this affects recruitment.

 Conservation

 According to one calculation it has lost an estimated 97% of its habitat to logging, agriculture, and silviculture in the last century.
 People also eat the seeds, which may reduce recruitment.
-It was therefore listed by the IUCN as 'vulnerable in 1998 and 'critically endangered' in 2008.
+It was therefore listed by the IUCN as a vulnerable species in 1998 and critically endangered in 2008.